Yefim Gordon

-Yefim Gordon (Ефим Гордон, born 1950 in Vilnius, Soviet Union) is a Lithuanian aircraft photographer and author who specializes in Soviet aircraft and Russian aviation.
+Yefim Gordon (Ефим Гордон, born 1950 in Vilnius, Soviet Union) is a Lithuanian-born aircraft photographer and author who specializes in Soviet aircraft and Russian aviation.

 Biography

 Gordon graduated in 1972 from the Polytechnic Institute Kaunas as an engineer / electronic technician.
 Since 1973 he lives in Moscow, where he collected as a hobby photographs and books on the history of Soviet aviation.
 This collection became a large archive.
 Since the 1980s he is a professional aviation journalist and writer.
 He has authored and co-authored about 100 books on Soviet and Russian aviation in Russian, English, Polish and Czech, published articles in nearly 100 journals and photo reports.
 He also works as a photographer.
 The 2018 edition of Jane's All The World's Aircraft shows 50 of his photographs.

 Gordon is co-owner of the Moscow aviation publisher Polygon Press Ltd. His works are also distributed by Midland publishing (now Ian Allan Publishing), Hikoki Publications Japan and Crécy publishing ltd. As a co-author, he regularly collaborates with Dmitri and Sergei Komissarov.